In conversation with More

 Gregory: And?

-More: You don’t have to get all the way up there to establish an intimate relationship with the source.
-Save your energy to prolong your privileges at the levels below the summit.
+More: You don’t have to climb all the way to the summit to establish an intimate relationship with the source; instead, save your energy to prolong your privileges at the levels below the summit.

-Gregory: I don’t think you’re quite up to date with our current gazing preferences.
+Gregory: I don’t think you’re quite up to date with our current gazing preferences despite your vocation.
 Our digital creations are the new source of energy now.
 The mountains are in the past.
 We no longer look up but down at the source.

-More: Soon many will be able to interact with it without straining the neck.
+More: Soon many will be able to interact with it without straining their necks.

 Gregory: Again, I can’t tell if you’re . . . you know, it doesn’t matter.
 But I feel like you know more than you’re letting on.